saptashwa2004/JHU-CRC-Vaccinations/README.md

 1. [Create a new](https://github.com/new) GitHub repository ([Further documentation](https://docs.github.com/en/repositories/creating-and-managing-repositories/creating-a-new-repository)).

    **NOTE:** Do not use a template or include a description, README file, .gitignore, or license.
 Only adjust the GitHub account owner as needed and create the name for the new repository.
-We recommend initially setting the reposiotry to Private.
+We recommend initially setting the repository to Private.

 2. Open Terminal.